-Eremophila densifolia is a mounded ground cover reaching a height of potentially over 1 metre but usually seen smaller with some forms being prostrate to groundcovers.
+Eremophila densifolia is a mounded shrub reaching a height of potentially over 1 metre but usually seen smaller with some forms being prostrate to groundcovers.
 It can spread to 1.5 metres.

 Eremophila spp. mostly have simple and alternate leaves (sometimes opposite or whorled).
-In this species, leaves are narrow, arranged spirally and closely spaced (hence the species name), linear to lanceolate, to about 20 mm long and 2.5 mm wide, and have serrated margins.
-Leaf colour is variable and may be bright green or grey with a purplish tinge.
+In this species, leaves are narrow, arranged spirally and closely spaced (hence the species name), linear to lanceolate, to about 20 mm long and 2.5 mm wide, and have serrated margins; colour is variable and may be bright green or grey with a purplish tinge.

 Eremophila densifolia is a beautiful ground cover that would be an ideal addition to native cottage gardens and rockeries.

 It is known to be cultivated and does well in a sunny spot on well-draining soils.
 It is known to flower when it is a small plant.
 Can be used as a groundcover or spreading low shrub.

 Each branch wears a necklace of flowers from late autumn to summer.
 Flowers and foliage are attractive features.

 Eremophila can regenerate from the seedbank after fire with some plants able to reshoot from stem buds as well as sucker from basal areas.

 Eremophila is a substantial Australian genus of around 220 species with, likely, many undescribed species.
 Most species are found in Western Australia and other Australian arid zones.
 They occur in all states except Tasmania.
 NSW currently has 21 species with some subspecies taxa.

 See our 2023 study group article on this genus: https://resources.austplants.com.au/stories/why-do-eremophila-have-resin/